VMD7/blooms-taxonomy-classifier/README.md

 - **Customizable:** Adaptable to different educational contexts and customizable to fit specific teaching needs.
 - **Pluggable Architecture:** Integrates easily into existing educational platforms or systems, enhancing their functionality.
 - **End-to-End Deployment:** Accessible via a user-friendly web interface, ensuring ease of use for educators.
+- **Mobile App:** The Bloom's Taxonomy Question Classifier is also available as a mobile app for convenient access on-the-go.

 ## Getting Started
 To access the Bloom's Taxonomy Question Classifier, simply visit [website_url](website_url) and follow the on-screen instructions: